Van der Valk (company): History

-In 1982 Toos van der Valk, the wife of company head Gerrit van der Valk was kidnapped by Italian criminals and held captive for 21 days.
+In 1982 Toos van der Valk, the wife of company head Gerrit van der Valk, was kidnapped by Italian criminals and held captive for 21 days.
 After a ransom of 13 million guilders was paid she was released.

-In 1994 Gerrit van der Valk was arrested for tax evasion after it was found out that some workers were paid in cash but he was not much later released.
+In 1994 Gerrit van der Valk was arrested for tax evasion after it was found out that some workers were paid in cash, but he was released soon after.
 The case was eventually settled for 213 million guilders.

 Gerrit van der Valk died in 2009.

 The Van der Valk chain also received scrutiny from the authorities in the past because of bad labour conditions.

 Since 2000 the chain is a franchise enterprise, but with the stipulation that every franchise holder must be a descendant of Martien van der Valk.

+Arie van der Valk died on 11 January 2024.